 Reports of Prohibited Conduct may be made to law enforcement even if the Claimant does not wish to pursue criminal charges (although an investigation might not proceed without participation by the Claimant).
 Moreover, a report to law enforcement may be made instead of, in addition to, or simultaneously with a report to the Title IX Coordinator (1).
 More information regarding the importance of preserving evidence, even if the Claimant chooses not to notify law enforcement or pursue criminal charges, can be found in subsection C of this section.

-Lynchburg College encourages anyone who becomes aware of a potential incident of Prohibited Conduct to immediately report this information to the Title IX Coordinator, even when such reporting is not otherwise required.
+University of Lynchburg encourages anyone who becomes aware of a potential incident of Prohibited Conduct to immediately report this information to the Title IX Coordinator, even when such reporting is not otherwise required.
 Claimants are encouraged, but not required, to report to the Title IX Coordinator, and assistance and support will be made available regardless of whether a Claimant requests a formal investigation of Prohibited Conduct or makes a report to law enforcement.
 Retaliation for making a report is prohibited under this policy.

 Before speaking with someone on campus, a Claimant is encouraged to consider whether he/she wishes for the disclosure of incident information to remain confidential or to constitute a report that will be investigated by the College.
 In accordance with federal requirements and Virginia law, only a small group of College employees are able to maintain the confidentiality of incident information regarding Prohibited Conduct.